ninn-kou/COMP2017-Tutorials/Week 10/Week_10_Tutorial_A.md

 #### A.4.2 `mmap()`

-`mmap()` creates a mapping in a process’s virtual address space.
+`mmap()` creates a mapping in a process's virtual address space.
 A mapping means this range of virtual addresses refers to this underlying object or memory region.
 The general shape is:

 ```c
 void *mmap(void *addr,